Artists

 Joe Boyd

-His book "And the Roots of Rhythm Remain" sheds light on the stories behind the music from around the world that has shaped Western musical tastes.
+His book "And the Roots of Rhythm Remain" sheds light on the stories behind the music from all over the world that has shaped Western musical tastes.

 BC_4-2